José María Ruda

-José María Ruda (Buenos Aires, 1924 - Spain, 7 July 1994) was an Argentine jurist.
+José María Ruda (8 September 1924 - 7 July 1994) was an Argentine jurist and is most well-known for the 1964 Ruda Statement, an 8,000 word speech to the UN Special Committee on Decolonization.
+It primarily argued that the Falkland Islands (Islas Malvinas) were an integral part of Argentina and that Great Britain's occupation was a colonial issue requiring bilateral negotiation.

 Between 1964 and 1972 he held a seat on the United Nations International Law Commission.

 He also served as the Argentine ambassador to the United Nations between 1966 and 1970.
 He then served as a judge on International Court of Justice ("World Court") from 1973 to 1991.
 During this period he served as the president of the International Court of Justice between 1988 and 1991.

 Biography

 He was born in Buenos Aires in 1924 and graduated from the University of Buenos Aires Faculty of Law in 1949.
 He obtained a Master of Laws in 1955 from New York University.